awsdocs/aws-systems-manager-user-guide/doc_source/automation-simpatch.md

            print('No such parameter')
            return 'SSM parameter not found.'

-       #if parameter has a Descrition field, update it PLUS the Value
+       #if parameter has a Description field, update it PLUS the Value
        if 'Description' in response['Parameters'][0]:
            description = response['Parameters'][0]['Description']